12/16

 Try a 15-min post-meal walk

-WeekendReflect: what has slipped compared to your first 2 weeks?
-Gently reset.
+WeekendReflect: what has changed compared to your first 2 weeks, then choose one habit to restore.

 Remember This